julienawilson/data-structures/README.md

     Trees that are higher on the left than the right should return a positive value;
     trees that are higher on the right than the left should return a negative value;
     an ideally-balanced tree should return 0.
+* in_order(self): Return a generator that returns each node value from in-order traversal.
+* pre_order(self): Return a generator that returns each node value from pre-order traversal.
+* post_order(self): Return a generator that returns each node value from post_order traversal.
+* breadth_first(self): Return a generator returns each node value from breadth-first traversal.